 The Eastern bed has a surface area of approximately 1,500 square meters (m).
-SLR divided this bed into six (6) equal rows along its length and three (3) equal rows along its width (approximately 10 m by 9 m grids).
-This resulted in a total of 18 grids evenly distributed across the Eastern biofilter bed.
+SLR divided this bed into six (6) equal rows along its length and three (3) equal rows along its width (approximately 10 m by 9 m grid cells).
+This resulted in a total of 18 sample points evenly distributed across the Eastern biofilter bed.

 The Western Bed has a surface area of approximately 1,278 m.
-SLR divided this bed into five (5) equal rows along its length and three equal rows along its width (approximately 9 m by 9 m grids).
-This resulted in a total of 15 grids evenly distributed across the Western biofilter bed.
+SLR divided this bed into five (5) equal rows along its length and three equal rows along its width (approximate 9 m by 9 m grid cells).
+This resulted in a total of 15 sample points evenly distributed across the Western biofilter bed.